-On earlier buildings there would be no gutters but large overhangs provided to throw water away from the walls.
-One or two courses of much larger and thicker slates at the eaves give the roof a distinctive appearance (see figure 25(a)).
-They would be heavy enough to resist wind uplift even when head-fixed.
-To give an even larger overhangs, wallheads were sometimes corbelled with decorative brickwork or terracotta (see figure 25(b)).
+On earlier buildings there would be no gutter and a large over hang to throw water away from the wall.
+The one or two much larger and thicker slates at the eaves give the roof a distinctive appearance (Figure 29).
+They would be heavy enough to resist wind uplift even when head fixed.
+To give